Dj3ni/Dj3ni/README.md

 ## My favorite technologies (for now)
-- Php / Symfony
+- Php / Symfony / phpMyAdmin
 - Javascript

 ## I can work with it
 - C#
+- Html/CSS
+- SqlServer

+## Learning Process
+- C#
+- .Net /ASP
+- Angular
+- React
+- NodeJs
-- CSS
+- Drupal
 <!--
 **Dj3ni/Dj3ni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.